agarwalnaveen22/simplypermits/plugins/cordova-plugin-ionic-webview/README.md

 A Web View plugin for Cordova, focused on providing the highest performance experience for Ionic apps (but can be used with any Cordova app).

-This plugin defaults to using WKWebView on iOS and the latest evergreen webview on Android.
+This plugin uses WKWebView on iOS and the latest evergreen webview on Android.
 Additionally, this plugin makes it easy to use HTML5 style routing that web developers expect for building single-page apps.

-Note: This repo and its documentation are for `cordova-plugin-ionic-webview` @ `2.x`, which uses the new features that may not work with all apps.
-See [Requirements](#requirements) and [Migrating to 2.x](#migrating-to-2x).
+Note: This repo and its documentation are for `cordova-plugin-ionic-webview` @ `4.x`, which uses the new features that may not work with all apps.
+See [Requirements](#plugin-requirements) and [Migrating to 4.x](#migrating-to-4x).

+2.x documentation can be found [here](https://github.com/ionic-team/cordova-plugin-ionic-webview/blob/2.x/README.md).

 :book: **Documentation**: [https://beta.ionicframework.com/docs/building/webview][ionic-webview-docs]